-In this article we are covering what is freight class and how you choose one of the 18 traditional freight classes or the 11 density-based freight classes further in the page below.
+In this article we are covering what is freight class and how to calculate freight class for one of the 18 traditional freight classes or the 11 density-based freight classes further in the page below.

-You may download a printable freight class flyer by filling out the form to the right to have handy at your desk as you prepare your shipments for pick up and need to create a bill of lading.
+You may download a printable freight class flyer & Shipment Density Calculator Tool by filling out the form to the left to have handy at your desk as you prepare your shipments for pick up and need to create a bill of lading.

 A little education, especially when it comes to freight class, can really help you save not only money but time, resources, and, most importantly, avoid delays in getting freight inbound or outbound to your customer.